iosifidis/myReact/flip-coin/README.md

 # Flip a coin

 This is a program where you flip a coin.
+You can find a [demo here](https://flip-my-coin.netlify.app/).

 <cener><img src="flip-coin.png" alt="Coin flip"></center>